ThreeDeeJay/LibOpenNFS/README.md

 | NFS2 PS1 | 90%* | 90%    |       |
 | NFS1     |      |        |       |

-\*Some titles fail to load in current builds of OpenNFS due to the undertaking of a large parser refactor.
+\*Some titles fail to load in current builds of LibOpenNFS due to the undertaking of a large parser refactor.

-\*\*NFS5 Track formats have been reverse engineered, but a stable parser has not yet been written.
+\*\*[NFS5 Track formats](https://github.com/OpenNFS/OpenNFS/issues/29) have been reverse engineered, but a stable parser has not yet been written.

 ## Planned Features

   * An actual implementation of gameplay that replicates the original titles